cncf/glossary/definitions/service_discovery.md

 ---
 title: Service Discovery
-status: Feedback Appreciated
+status: Completed
 category: concept
 ---
 ## Service Discovery

-Modern applications are composed of multiple individual services that need to collaborate to provide value to the end user.
-To collaborate, they communicate over a network, and to communicate, they must first locate one another.
-Service discovery is the process of figuring out how to do that.
+### What it is
+Service discovery is the process of finding individual instances that make up a service.
+A service discovery tool keeps track of the various nodes or endpoints that make up a service.

+### The Problem it Addresses
 Cloud native architectures are dynamic and fluid, meaning they are constantly changing.
-When a container crashes on one node, a new container is spun up on a different node to replace it.
-Or, when an app scales, replicas are spread out throughout the network.
-There is no one place where a particular service is; the location of everything is constantly changing.
-Service discovery keeps track of services within the network so services can find one another when needed.
+A containerized app will likely end up starting and stopping multiple times in its lifetime.
+Each time that happens, it will have a new address and any app that wants to find it needs a tool to provide the new location information.

+### How it helps
-Service discovery tools address this problem by providing a common place to find and potentially identify individual services.
-There are basically two types of tools in this category: (1) Service discovery engines are database-like tools that store info about what services exist and how to locate them.
-And (2) name resolution tools (e.g. Core DNS) receive service location requests and return network address information.
+Service discovery keeps track of apps within the network so they can find one another when needed.
+It provides a common place to find and potentially identify individual services.
+Service discovery engines are database-like tools that store info about what services exist and how to locate them.